kiboschool/course-pm-and-design/src/lessons/ui-design-basics/introduction-to-Figma.md

 ## Creating your First Design in Figma

 Now that you have your Figma set up, the next thing is to familiarize yourself with the interface, tools and features.
 What better way to do this than to jump straight into designing.
 The video below will show you how to navigate the interface and use the basic tools and features required to create designs in Figma.
-By the end of the video you’ll be able to;
+By the end of the video you’ll be able to:

 - Start a Figma project
 - Navigate the interface